oroinc/documentation/cookbook/how_to_add_entity_event_listeners.rst

 How to add entity event listeners
 =================================

-*Used application: OroPlatform RC3*
+*Used application: OroPlatform 1.7*

-In some cases, you need to update a field before save or before update an entity.
+In some cases, you need to update a field before saving or before updating an entity.
-Doctrine Listener is the perfect way to do that.
+A Doctrine Listener is a perfect way to do that.

 Configuring the Listener
 ------------------------

-Suppose that you have already extended an Oro bundle like OroCRMContactBundle (you can find more information on this page: `How to extend existing bundle`_)
+Suppose that you have already extended an Oro bundle like ``OroCRMContactBundle`` (you can find more information on this page: `How to extend existing bundle`_).
-You would like to fulfill social information about your contact with some external API data.
+You would like to compliment the social information about your contact with some external API data.

-First, you have to add your listener to the bundle by the services.yml file.
+First, you have to add your listener to the bundle in the ``services.yml`` file.

 .. code-block:: yaml
     :linenos: